Axway/open-banking-docs/content/en/docs/deployment/installation/analytics.md

 kubectl get ingress -n open-banking-analytics
 ```

 Verify that these ingress has been provisioned.
-They must have a public ip or a dns value is in the ADDRESS column.
+They must have a public ip or a dns value in the ADDRESS column.

 ```
     NAME         HOSTS                           ADDRESS                       PORTS     AGE